Uni-ISP: Toward Unifying the Learning of ISPs from Multiple Mobile Cameras

-Any areas that cannot be aligned will be annotated as occlusion and masked during training.
+Areas that cannot be aligned are marked as occlusions and masked during training.

-However, although the optical-flow-based wrapping method effectively aligns these images, it also introduces a frequency bias in our dataset.
-As demonstrated in~\Cref{fig:illustrateion-freq-bias}, the wrapped image tends to have less high-frequency details compared to the image before wrapping.
+However, although the optical-flow-based warping method effectively aligns these images, it also introduces a frequency bias in our dataset.
+As demonstrated in~\Cref{fig:illustrateion-freq-bias}, the warped image tends to have fewer high-frequency details compared to the image before warping.
 If we use the aligned images to train our model directly, it will unexpectedly learn to smooth the images in the cross-camera ISP tasks.

-To tackle this problem, we propose the frequency bias correction (FBC) loss for the cross-camera training objective.
+To address this problem, we propose the frequency bias correction (FBC) loss for the cross-camera training objective.
+The FBC loss mitigates the loss of high-frequency details due to optical-flow warping.
+It combines a low-frequency L1 part to ensure learning the low-frequent part with the warped image $I_b^w$ (\textit{e.g.}, the color and tones), and a frequency-domain part $\mathcal{L}_{\text{Freq}}$ to preserve the original image’s sharpness from $I_b$.
 The~\Cref{eq:app-cross-cam} shows the process of this task.
 The FBC loss can be written as:

-where $f_{low}$ is a low-pass filter and $\mathcal{L}_{Freq}$ is a loss in frequency domain.
-In our implementation, the $f_{low}$ is a Gaussian filter with a kernel size of 5, and we adopt the focal frequency loss~\cite{jiang2021focal} as the $\mathcal{L}_{Freq}$.
+where $f_{low}$ is a low-pass filter and $\mathcal{L}_{Freq}$ is a loss in the frequency domain.
+In our implementation, $f_{low}$ is a Gaussian filter with a kernel size of 5, and we adopt the focal frequency loss~\cite{jiang2021focal} as $\mathcal{L}_{Freq}$.